evpo/EncryptPad/deps/botan/doc/api_ref/tls.rst

      received before the handshake is complete are not authenticated and could have been inserted by a MITM attacker.

- .. cpp:function:: bool tls_session_established(const TLS::Session& session)
+ .. cpp:function:: void tls_session_established(const Botan::TLS::Session_Summary& session)

-     Mandatory.
-Called whenever a negotiation completes.
-This can happen more than once on any connection, if renegotiation occurs.
+     Optional - default implementation is a no-op Called whenever a negotiation completes.
+This can happen more than once on TLS 1.2 connections, if renegotiation occurs.
 The *session* parameter provides information about the session which was just established.

-     If this function returns false, the session will not be cached for later resumption.

      If this function wishes to cancel the handshake, it can throw an exception which will send a close message to the counterparty and